Guide to Understanding 30 Parts of a Ship: Names, Functions & Diagram

 Conclusion

-As we all know, the use of ships is typical for transporting goods from one country to the other countries.
-So the manufacturing of parts of a ship plays a prime role in making it robust.
-Making these parts strong is a difficult job as there are chances of corrosion due to seawater.
-So the selection of materials for each part is very much important.
+As we all know, using ships is typical for transporting goods from one country to another.
+So, the manufacturing of parts of a ship plays a prime role in making it robust.
+Making these parts strong is a difficult job as there is a chance of corrosion due to seawater.
+So, the selection of materials for each part is very important.

 What is a Ship?